TalatSid/project0/README.md

 I used bootstrap to align the images on first page side by side, although I could do better in sizing them.

 I used a style sheet with multiple selectors.

+I had missed creating the sass file originally.
+I created one at the last min just for the purpose of demostration